 The syllabus here recognises this and includes a section on how to decide which approach to use and when.
 The syllabus rounds this off with an expanded section on the benefits of safety leadership.
 This really reflects the greater emphasis on this issue we now see in the revised HSG65 and also from the long-standing HSE/IOD guidance on the same topic.

 Much of the rest of A7 is identical to what used to be in the old A6.
-So, we see again the discussion on essential features of engaging employees (the involvement, consultation of employees especially) and the unavoidably nebulous treatment of safety culture/climate (just try to define “British culture” and see how far you get – so you’ll understand how it’s easier to see than to describe; we all know it when we see it, but a truly good one is rare – a bit like an altruistic politician).
+So, we see again the discussion on essential features of engaging employees (the involvement, consultation of employees especially) and the unavoidably nebulous treatment of safety culture/climate.
 The suggested teaching time here is 14 hours.
-2 days seems a little long to me to chew the fat.